 Follow the tips below and visit each seasonal packing list for more details:

-Backpacking in Europe: Spring
+Backpacking Packing List for Europe in Spring

-Click here to read the full guide on how to pack for Europe in Spring!
+Click here to read the full guide on how to pack for Europe in spring!

 Click here to read the full guide on how to pack for Europe in Summer!